Kent V. Hasen, MD: Aesthetic Plastic Surgery & Med Spa of Naples

 - Breast pain

 Nonsurgical breast implant revision is not for everyone.
 A consultation with Dr. Hasen will determine whether this procedure can work for you.
-In more severe cases, breast implant revision surgery may be needed to achieve the best cosmetic result.
+In more severe cases, breast implant removal or breast implant revision surgery may be needed to achieve the best cosmetic result.

 Developed by physicians right here in Florida, Aspen Technology relies on a series of painless, therapeutic ultrasound treatments to weaken the hard biofilm created by the bacteria.
 Once the biofilm has been disrupted and the breasts begin to soften, the bacteria become more susceptible to oral antibiotics.